 My friend, Mel, at AccordingToMags is getting back at me for making her publish a post with the word penis in it.
 Now …. before you get all excited … hers is a very innocent story.
 When she initially told me about it, she had no intention of putting it in her blog …. until I pushed.
 And pushed.
-And then had a snack and went to check the mail.
-And then pushed a little more.
-Anyway, her post is a hysterical little account of taking her young kids to see a movie.
+Then had a snack, checked the mail and took a nap.
+Then woke up and pushed some more.
+It’s all about taking her young kids to see a movie.
 Click here to read it.

-And, in my quest to push her out of her comfort zone, I may have inadvertently mentioned that I had a similar story involving my son from 2005.
-He was only five, kindergarten-bound and very observant.
+And in my quest to push her out of her comfort zone, I may have inadvertently mentioned that I had a similar story involving my son when he was only five, kindergarten-bound and very observant.
 These three qualities ensured that all of the thoughts that crossed his mind also crossed his lips.
-And I was usually more than happy to answer any and all of his many, many, many questions.
+And I was usually more than happy to answer his many, many, many questions.

 So anyway, my family was on its first trip to Disney World.
 It was the four of us (son, 5 and daughter, 2) as well as my parents.
-My kids had a blast and wanted to ride everything they could but their age differential enabled my boy to take on a lot more of the rides than his sister.
-And he was still too young to know to fear the scary rides.
+My kids were having a blast and wanted to ride everything they could, but their age differential enabled my boy to take on a lot more of the rides than his sister.
+And he was surprisingly fearless.

 Enter that stupid Mission: Space ride at EPCOT.

-So, because my daughter was clearly too young for this ride, Dave opted to sit it out with her.
+Because my daughter was clearly too young for this ride, Dave opted to sit it out with her.
 And my parents hung back with them.
-My boy was all excited about the space ride so what’s a mom to do?
+But dammit, my boy was all excited and dying to ride the space ride.
+So what’s a mom to do, right?

-It was one of the newer rides at the park so it comes with the tedious experience of waiting in a Disney line that weaved through a maze of snotty ropes, germy handrails and darkened corridors intended to get us all in a space-y mood by the time we reached the core.
-After nearly an hour had passed, we got to the end of the line and waited in a small holding room with maybe 25-ish people to get into our respective “pods.”
-(Can’t you just feel the nerd?)
-And we waited and waited.
+It’s one of the biggest rides at the park so it comes with the tedious, Disney-esque experience of waiting in an interminable line that weaves through seemingly endless mazes of germy ropes, snotty handrails and darkened corridors intended to get you in an “intergalactic mood” by the time you reach the core.
+After well over an hour had passed, we finally got to the end of the line and waited in a small holding room with maybe 25-ish people to be assigned to our respective “pods.”
+(The nerdity in the air was palpable.)
+And we waited.
 And waited.
+And waited.
 Something was clearly wrong.
-There was a loud beep and everyone got quiet in anticipation of a voice coming over the PA to tell us what to do.
+There was a loud beep and everyone got whisper quiet in anticipation of a voice coming over the PA to tell us what to do.

 We’re all familiar with the expression “you could have heard a pin drop,” right?
 Well, that’s exactly how it was when my sweet little son, back then always armed with a million questions, turned to me in the deafening silence and said “Mommy” … and then he paused … ’cause clearly there was gonna be more.